How to Maintain Your Rain Gutters

 Garden Hose or Power Washer

 To get your gutters extra clean, spray them down with the garden hose after using the wet/dry vacuum and repeat.
 If you’re staying on the ground, use a telescopic water-fed pole or another such water-fed tube with a curved end that can be aimed inside the gutter.

 For a power washer, use a telescoping and U-shaped attachment and start at the end of the gutters and position the attachment before turning on the power.
 Start at the end nearest the downspout, spray out the entire channel length, and then work your way back to the downspout.

 Inspecting Your Gutters

-While you’re cleaning your gutters, you should also check them for signs of damage in case you need to schedule gutter repair.
+While cleaning your gutters, you should also check them for signs of damage if you need to schedule a gutter repair.
 Look for damage near the joints, bent gutters, unattached gutters, and rust.

 Contact a Minnetonka Gutter Contractor

-If you’re tired of cleaning your gutters and you’d like to worry less about gutter maintenance, our gutter contractors can install seamless gutters or gutter guards.
-With gutter guards, leaves and debris stay out of your gutters so you never have to worry about gutter cleaning!
+If you’re tired of cleaning your gutters and want to worry less about maintenance, our gutter contractors can install seamless gutters or gutter guards.
+With gutter guards, leaves and debris stay out of your gutters, so you never have to worry about gutter cleaning!